Chloe Zhao writes fanfiction.

 The past works may be sloppy, immature, full of spelling and grammatical mistakes and plot holes.

-Even if the subject matter is enjoyable, I can imagine it would difficult to separate one’s clumsy beginnings from their current reputation as an established best-selling author.
+Even if the subject matter is enjoyable, I can imagine it would be difficult to separate one’s clumsy beginnings from their current reputation as an established best-selling author.

 I’m also obliged to sympathize with point 2: if an author is still writing fanfiction under a pseudonym, perhaps they do so out of integrity for their grassroots writing days.